 Bank to hold rates as economy rebounds, but long-term scarring fears mount

-The UK is expected to bounce back sharply in the third quarter after the eye-watering 20.4% contraction seen between April and June.
+Despite three months of growth, the economy is still 11.7% below pre-virus levels.

-The Bank of England is expected to leave interest rates on hold at the historic low of 0.1% on Thursday as the economy accelerates out of the record recession caused by the Covid-19 lockdown.
+The Bank of England is expected to leave interest rates on hold at 0.1% on Thursday as the economy accelerates out of the record recession caused by the Covid-19 lockdown.

 But the latest decision by the Bank’s Monetary Policy Committee (MPC) comes as worries mount over mass unemployment and long-term economic scarring from the pandemic once Government support schemes end.

-The UK is expected to rebound sharply in the third quarter after the eye-watering 20.4% contraction seen between April and June.

-It marked the biggest second quarter slump of any major global economy and plunged the UK into a historic recession, following the contraction in the first three months of the year.
+Many economists think the Bank will launch further action later this year, likely in the shape of more quantitative easing (QE) in November or December to prevent the rebound from fizzling out.

-Gross domestic product (GDP) has recovered strongly since the nadir of the recession in April, with the latest official figures on Friday showing growth of 6.6% in July.
+Gross domestic product (GDP) has recovered strongly since the nadir of the recession in April, with the latest official figures last week showing growth of 6.6% in July.

 While down from the 8.7% recorded in June, it still puts the UK on course for double digit growth in the third quarter, according to experts.

+This follows the eye-watering 20.4% contraction seen between April and June, which marked the biggest second quarter slump of any major global economy and plunged the UK into a historic recession.

-The Bank is therefore seen keeping rates unchanged in September and holding off from further increasing its £745 billion quantitative easing programme.
+Given the recent bounce-back, the Bank is therefore seen keeping rates unchanged in September and holding off from further increasing its £745 billion QE programme.

 Advertising